Holoscope: Open and Lightweight Telescope & Honeypot Platform: Abstract

 \section{Abstract}

-The complexity and scale of Internet attacks call for distributed, cooperative observatories capable of monitoring malicious traffic across diverse networks. \sysname{} is a lightweight, cloud-native platform designed to simplify the deployment and management of distributed telescope (passive) and honeypot (active) sensors, used to collect and analyse attack traffic by exposing or simulating vulnerable systems.
-Built upon K3s and WireGuard, \sysname{} offers secure connectivity, automated node onboarding, and resilient operation even in resource-constrained environments.
-Through modular design and Infrastructure-as-Code principles, it supports dynamic sensor orchestration, automated recovery and processing.
-We build, deploy and operate \sysname{} across multiple institutions and cloud networks in Europe and Brazil, enabling unified visibility into large-scale attack phenomena while maintaining ease of integration and security compliance.
+The complexity and scale of Internet attacks call for distributed, cooperative observatories capable of monitoring malicious traffic across diverse networks. \sysname{} is an open, lightweight, and cloud-native platform designed to simplify the deployment and management of telescope (passive) and honeypot (active) sensors.
+Built upon K3s and WireGuard, \sysname{} offers secure connectivity, automated sensor onboarding, and resilient operation even in resource-constrained environments.
+Through modular design and Infrastructure-as-Code principles, it supports dynamic sensor orchestration, automated recovery, and data processing.
+We build, deploy, and operate \sysname{} across multiple institutions and cloud networks in Europe and Brazil, enabling unified visibility into large-scale attack phenomena while maintaining ease of integration and security compliance.